-Severe forms of dissociation disorders are associated with traumatic experiences.1 A trauma can be any negative event that causes physical or mental harm such as physical abuse, sexual abuse, emotional abuse, getting in an accident, being neglected by parents in childhood, death of a loved one, and so on.
+Severe forms of dissociation disorders are associated with traumatic experiences.1 A trauma can be any negative event that causes physical or mental harm, such as physical abuse, sexual abuse, emotional abuse, getting in an accident, being neglected by parents in childhood, the death of a loved one, and so on.

 However, it is important to note that not all people may respond to trauma with dissociation.
 There are likely many factors involved.
 Some respond to trauma by dissociation, some simply forget it, and others keep talking about it (see Why people keep repeating the same thing over and over).

 What purpose could dissociation possibly serve as a response to trauma?

 A lot of times, people find themselves helpless in the face of trauma.
 Since they cannot do anything to change the situation, they disconnect from the situation to protect themselves from the feelings of extreme pain, shame, and fear.